DHDPIC/devart-template/project_posts/2014-02-26-Dynamic-Physical-Landscape.md

-Modifiable Landscape
+Dynamic Physical Landscape

-So we want to create a landscape/terrain where we can dynamically change the height of bits of it based on data we receive.
+So we want to create a physical landscape where we can dynamically change the physical height of the terrain based on data we receive from devices of users at the exhibition.

 We need:
 a grid of servo motors